Childhood Cancer Ireland was granted charitable status in June 2014. We are a voluntary, parent and survivor-led organisation.

 - any clear expression of dissatisfaction with our operations which calls for a response, will be treated as a complaint;

 - we treat every complaint seriously, whether made by telephone, letter, email or in person;

 - we deal with any complaint quickly and respectfully;

 - we respond accordingly and appropriately;

-If you have a complaint about any aspect of our work, you can contact Childhood Cancer Foundation in writing, by email or by telephone.
+If you have a complaint about any aspect of our work, you can contact Childhood Cancer Ireland in writing, by email or by telephone.
 In the first instance, your complaint will be dealt with by our office.

 Please let us know how you would like us to respond, with relevant contact details.